SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    << // rangeOfFourItems : FixedLengthRange = FixedLengthRange(0, 4)
    // this range represents integer values 0, 1, 2, and 3
    -> rangeOfFourItems.firstValue = 6
-   !! <REPL Input>:1:29: error: cannot assign to the result of this expression !! rangeOfFourItems.firstValue = 6
+   !! <REPL Input>:1:29: error: cannot assign to 'firstValue' in 'rangeOfFourItems' !! rangeOfFourItems.firstValue = 6
    !! ~~~~~~~~~~~~~~~~~~~~~~~~~~~ ^
    // this will report an error, even thought firstValue is a variable property